mekatrol/home-net/servers/email-mta-cloud-server/configuration.md

 sudo cp /etc/postfix/master.cf /etc/postfix/master.cf.bak
 ```

+Postfix uses a chroot jail for some of its services.
 Change ownership of `resolv.conf` file so that you do not receive the warning:

-(Postfix uses a chroot jail for some of its services)

 > smtp postfix/postfix-script[1860]: warning: not owned by root: /var/spool/postfix/etc/resolv.conf